RobinMalfait/lazy-collections/README.md

 #### `sort`

-> **Warning**: Performance warning, it has to exhaust the full iterator before it can sort it!
+> **Warning**: Performance may be degraded because it has to exhaust the full iterator before it can sort it!

 [Table of contents](#table-of-contents)